GavinGeizer/Lora-Based-MeshNetwork/README.md

 This is quite useful if you want to set up a network of devices and manage them remotely or use existing IP protocols to interact with your applications.

-The mesh only supports 256 nodes, with expanded capacity on the roadmap.
-The mesh software  works out-of-the-box with [LoStik](https://ronoth.com/products/lostik).

 This software is **not ready for production use yet**.